-Building a Culture of Inquiry Through Communities of Learning, Inquiry, and Practice (CLIPs)1
+Building a Culture of Inquiry Through Communities of Learning, Inquiry, and Practice (CLIPs)

-Bakersfield College is in its third year of testing the use of Communities of Learning, Inquiry, and Practice (CLIPs).
+For three years Bakersfield College served as the pilot test site for the development of Communities of Learning, Inquiry, and Practice (CLIPs)1.
+Bakersfield College now uses CLIPs as a regular feature of its emphasis on student learning.
 CLIPs are a vehicle by which community college faculty, staff, and others develop inquiry skills, knowledge, attitudes, and relationships that build a long-term culture of inquiry and evidence-based teaching and learning.
 This work is a complement to the college's existing emphasis on student outcomes assessment.

-Bakersfield College is serving as the pilot site for a study of CLIPs being conducted by InSites (a non-profit research firm) under a three-year grant from the National Science Foundation (NSF).
+The action research study at Bakersfield College was conducted by InSites (a non-profit research firm) under a grant from the National Science Foundation (NSF).
 Bakersfield College has an enrollment of about 14,000 students (44% Hispanic).
+This paper summarizes key points from the study.